rudikershaw/water-alarm/README.md

 Given that your device will likely sit somewhere damp, and will likely get wet in the event that it detects water, it is best to add some water proofing.

-It is up to you how you achieve this, but an easy fix is to put the device in a tupperware like container, drill small holes for the power and detector cables, and then use some kind of water proof sealant to seal up the wholes.
+It is up to you how you achieve this, but an easy fix is to put the device in a tupperware like container, drill small holes for the power and detector cables, and then use some kind of water proof sealant to seal up the holes.